andre-senna/dev-portal/tutorials/publish/index.md

    "LOG": {
        "LEVEL": "debug",
        "OUTPUT": {
           "TYPE": "stdout"
        }
    }
 }
 EOF
 ```

-For Ropsten Test Network, you will need to change the following key values:

-- `ETHEREUM_JSON_RPC_ENDPOINT`: `https://ropsten.infura.io`
-- `REGISTRY_ADDRESS_KEY`: `0x5156fde2ca71da4398f8c76763c41bc9633875e4`

-Now we can run the service (that will spawn an instance of `SNET Daemon`)
+Running the service will make a instance of SNET Daemon to be spawned automatically.
-from the same path where `snet.config.json` is:

 ```
 python3 run_example_service.py